hshs1103/LEAST_Redis/README.md

 To run LEAST mode, you must check the redis.conf file before running Redis.

+redis.conf

     appendonly yes

     #default the number of threads is 8
     parallel_rdb_thread 8

     aofmode with_rdb

 What is Redis?
 --------------